Updated: 4 days ago

-The Blink XT camera can used inside or outside, which opens up many opportunities for surveillance.
-The lack of cables for video and wires for power mean the Blink XT can go just about anywhere.
+The Blink Outdoor camera can be used inside or outside, which opens up many opportunities for surveillance.
+The lack of cables for video and wires for power means the Blink Outdoor can go just about anywhere.

 Before I opened my cameras I considered mounting one to the back of my mailbox.
 This way I would have an unusual hiding spot for the camera that would give me the full view of my home.
 But the camera would have been triggered by windblown flags and tree limbs.
 Not to mention a kid could grab it and take off with it.